 Under certain conditions, funding is also available to international film projects in the field of cinema and television; in most cases in the context of official co-productions or service productions.
 Location Austria may also act as an intermediary between international and Austrian production companies to establish contact to a domestic producer.

-Aside from FISA – Film Location Austria, Austria provides the following film funding institutions on a national and regional level:
+Aside from FISA – Film Industry Support Austria, Austria provides the following film funding institutions on a national and regional level:

 Austrian Film Institute